Arthur Erickson. Waterfront. Kitsilano.

 "The architectural problem was to discover a structural module that would unify these diverse elements," states his website.
 "This was accomplished by using clusters of brick columns to form hallways, bathrooms, closets, storage areas, etc., and spanning the larger spaces between with wood beams and joists."

-While there are amazing views out over the water, the opposite side of the house offers a private courtyard at ground level, and a patio in the trees.
+This particular home has beautiful, secluded spaces outside along with massive views of the ocean and Stanley Park.
+While there are amazing views over the water, the opposite side of the house offers a private courtyard at ground level, and a patio in the trees.